-"The site lies within immediate proximity to the River Dee Special Area of Conservation and Local Nature Conservation Site, however, these designations are not considered to present an insurmountable constraint to the development of this site"
+"The site lies within immediate proximity to the River Dee Special Area of Conservation and a Local Nature Conservation Site, however these designations are not considered to present an insurmountable constraint to the development of this site"

 The site lies adjacent to, but not within the Special Area of Conservation Area and Local Nature Conservation Site.
-There is already residential development to the north, east and west of the proposed site which lie at a similar distance from these designations as the proposed site.
-The principle of development has therefore already been accepted in this area and an additional small scale development on the site is not considered to have any significant further impact.
+There is already development to the north, east and west of the bid site which lie at a similar distance from these designations.
+The principle of development has already been accepted in this area and an additional small scale development on the bid site is not considered to have any significant further impact.